ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Either take a finished image from [Download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker according to this [manual](https://www.iobroker.net/#de/documentation/install/linux.md).

 ### Next Step
-If the old system had saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.
+If the old system saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.

 If you are not sure whether Redis was used and there is still access to the old system, use the command `iobroker status` to get the required information.
 "When using Redis, the output looks like this: